-Elizabethtown College admits students on a "rolling" basis with an application deadline of March 1.
+Elizabethtown College admits students on a "rolling" basis with an application deadline of April 1.
 Most prospective students apply before January of their senior year.
-The Office of Admissions begins to notify students of acceptance decisions - usually beginning in mid-October - and continues to admit students until late spring.
+The Office of Admissions begins to notify students of acceptance decisions - usually beginning in mid-September - and continues to admit students until late spring.
 Students who are offered admission to the College must respond to the offer by May 1 for the following fall semester.

-An application is considered complete when the following items are submitted for review (NOTE: Students are encouraged to complete the application process electronically):
+An application is considered complete when the following items are submitted for review:

 College Application.
 The use of the Common Application is encouraged and can be accessed on the College website (www.etown.edu).
-The \$30 application fee payable to Elizabethtown College is waived for students who apply online.
 An Elizabethtown College application is also available on the College website as an alternative.
+The application fee is waived.

 School Report and Recommendations.
-Applicants filing electronically should notify the appropriate high school office and direct them to complete the School Report and Recommendations.
-For applications that are submitted via paper, the applicant should take the school report form to the appropriate high school office to be filled out and submitted.
-Additionally, one teacher must complete a letter of recommendation on behalf of the applicants may submit additional recommendations from other individuals who know him/her well, such as a coach, musical director, clergy member, or employer.
+Applicants should notify the appropriate high school office and direct them to complete the School Report and Recommendations.
+Additionally, one teacher must complete a letter of recommendation on behalf of the applicant.
+Applicants may submit additional recommendations from other individuals who know him/her well, such as a coach, musical director, clergy member, or employer.